How do you slow down when ziplining?

 How are our flying fox NZ guides trained?

 Each guide is goes through extensive training before becoming a flying fox NZ guide.
 They learn about the zipline cable and how this contributes to ride speed (tension, angle, and slack of the cable), zipliner features (weight, body position and size), trolley bearing speed and the natural environment (wind direction, temperature and rain).
+Read more about our safety measures and the rigorous processes we follow.
 It’s a rigorous training program of almost 3- 4 weeks and a minimum of 100 tours (300 – 400 hours) before the art of using the breaking systems are mastered.
 Some guides become so experienced in braking; they learn to tell the speed of a zipliner by the sound their trolley is making as they come down the zipline.
 How cool is that?

 What if your going really, really fast?

 For the bigger, faster ziplines on the Ultimate Tour, our guides use mechanical support to slow you down.
-On our longest zipline (400m tandem), speeds can get above 80km/h for the average adult.
+On our longest zipline (400m tandem), part of the ultimate canopy tour, speeds can get above 80km/h for the average adult.
 We encourage you and your friends to race each other on this one!
 For this zipline we installed our usual manual braking system, and also added in a system known as a ZipStop – designed by Headrush Technologies.

 On our other platforms the lead guide catches and assists our guests onto the platforms, stopping you from rolling back out into the of the line.
 But, adding an extra line to make this a tandem zipline also meant that the Lead guide would have to catch two people at the same time.
 That seemed like a big ask when the lines are a few metres apart.
 So, we installed a nifty capture device.
 This device that clamps over your trolley and suspends you above the platform until you are assisted down the ladder by your guide.